-The approved General Fund budget for Fiscal Year 2023 is significantly higher at \$856.3 million reflecting a total increase of \$141.7 million or 19.8% over the original Fiscal Year 2022 budget, not including reserves.
-Recurring increases include a \$18.7 million 5% cost-of-living adjustment (subject to negotiations for union positions), \$4 million to expand Albuquerque Community Safety Department's ("ACS") vital service of responding to calls for service on a 24/7 basis and perform outreach for inebriation, homelessness, addiction, and other issues that do not require a police or EMT response, \$9.8 million for supportive housing vouchers, \$3.8 million to support 29 firefighter positions that will address high utilization areas and paramedic training initiatives and \$3.7 million for the increase of health costs, which rose by 7.9%.
+The approved General Fund budget for Fiscal Year 2024 is slightly lower at \$826.7 million reflecting a total decrease of \$29.6 million or 3.5% under the original Fiscal Year 2023 budget, not including reserves.
+The decrease is the result of decreased availability of one-time funding that accumulated and was appropriated in Fiscal Year 2023.
+Recurring increases include a \$15.8 million 3.5% cost-of-living adjustment (subject to negotiations for union positions), \$13.4 million to resolve historic city-wide pay inequities, \$5.2 million of which \$2.7 million was allocated from other City departments to expand the Albuquerque Community Safety Department's (ACS) vital service of responding to calls for service on a 24/7 basis and perform outreach for inebriation, homelessness, addiction, and other issues that do not require a police or EMT response, \$2.5 million for State mandated retirement contribution increases, \$8 million subsidy increase to support the Transit Department's operations, and \$1.3 million for the increase of health costs, which rose by 2.5%.

-In Fiscal Year 2021, the City formally established the ACS, a third public safety department that will respond to the calls and needs of the City that are not best served by Police or Fire departments.
+In Fiscal Year 2021, the City formally established the Albuquerque Community Safety Department (ACS), a third public safety department that will respond to the calls and needs of the City that are not best served by Police or Fire departments.
 ACS was created with an initial budget of \$2.5 million in Fiscal Year 2021.
-In Fiscal Year 2022, ACS's budget increased to \$7.7 million and full-time personnel increased from 13 positions in Fiscal Year 2021 to 61 positions in Fiscal Year 2022.
-In Fiscal Year 2023 the budget increases to \$11.8 million and full-time personnel will increase to 133.
+The Fiscal Year 2022 budget increased ACS's budget to \$7.7 million and the Fiscal Year 2023 budget increased ACS's budget to \$11.8 million and supported 133 full-time positions.
+The approved Fiscal Year 2024 budget increases ACS's budget to \$17 million to fully fund and continue ACS's vital service of responding to calls for service 24/7 and perform outreach for inebriation, homelessness, addiction, and other issues that do not require police or EMT response.